-Pages 108-110: While this exercise has students wrap text around a polygon, you will most frequently use the second button in the Text Wrap panel (Wrap Around Bounding Box) to wrap around the bounding box of an object.
+Pages 106-108: While this exercise has students wrap text around a polygon, you will most frequently use the second button in the Text Wrap panel (Wrap Around Bounding Box) to wrap around the bounding box of an object.
 If you apply a text wrap to an object, text within text frames that are either above or below the object is affected.
 If you want to wrap text only around objects that are in front of text frames, select Text Wrap Only Affects Text Beneath in the Composition section of the Preferences dialog box (Edit > Preferences > Composition on Windows; InDesign > Preferences > Composition on Mac OS).
 Text wraps are applied to text regardless of the layer on which objects are placed.
+You can prevent text in a frame from wrapping around an object to which you have applied a text wrap by selecting the text frame and then selecting Ignore Text Wrap in the Text Frame Options dialog box (Object > Text Frame Options).